Inedo/inedo-docs/Content/proget/api/sca/projects/create.md

 ```

 ## HTTP Response Specification
-A successful (`200`) response body will contain a [ProjectInfo Object](/docs/proget/api/sca#projectinfo-object) object.
+A successful (`200`) response body will contain a [ProjectInfo](/docs/proget/api/sca#projectinfo-object) object.
 For example, to creating a new project `myProject`, the request would return this:

 ```json
 POST /api/sca/projects